 7. Kayaking/ Canoeing Vaxholm

 What better way to explore the archipelago than by water?
-You can rent a kayak or a canoe and paddle around the shore, exploring the bays, paddle out to a nearby island and enjoy being out on the water.
+You can rent a kayak or a canoe or take your own kayak and paddle around the shore, exploring the bays, paddle out to a nearby island and enjoy being out on the water.

 There are a few options for Vaxholm kayak rental:

 Paddle around the archipelago and Bogesund Nature Reserve on a guided tour in a two-person canoe.
 Enjoy the best of Vaxholm nature, including beavers and marine birds.
 Includes a rest stop for fika.
 Maximum 8 people.
 Book the canoe tour here